 Restricted Fund Balance - the portion of a governmental fund's fund balance that is subject to external enforceable legal restrictions.
 The following funds are restricted by Illinois Statute: General Education Development, School Bus Driver Transportation, and Institute.
-The following fund is restricted by a grant agreement or contract: State and Federal Lunch and Breakfast.

 Committed Fund Balance - the portion of a governmental fund's fund balance with self-imposed constraints or limitations that have been placed at the highest level of decision-making.
 There are no accounts presenting a committed fund balance.